CharlesShan-hub/PKM/pkm/embedded/c/books/knr/chapter1.md

 300 148
 ```

 The program itself still consists of the definition of a single function named main.
-It is longer than the one that printed ``hello, world'', but not complicated.
+It is longer than the one that printed''hello, world'', but not complicated.
 It introduces several new ideas, including comments, declarations, variables, arithmetic expressions, loops , and formatted output.

 ```c
 #include <stdio.h>